-Initiative: Building & Zoning Administration / Enforcement Provisions Category of Issues Addressed (check all that apply) ☐ Organization ☐ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application \square or a plan amendment \square ?
-Has the ordinance(s) needed to implement this initiative been enacted? \Box Yes \Box No If yes, when was the ordinance enacted?
-March 26, 2015 If no, please describe challenges faced in enacting the related ordinance(s) The City has a serious problem in all of its neighborhoods with property owners not maintaining their property.
+Initiative: Building & Zoning Administration / Enforcement Provisions Was this non-tax initiative a part of your original plan application □ or a plan amendment □?
+Has the ordinance(s) needed to implement this initiative been enacted?
+If yes, when was the ordinance enacted?
+March 26, 2015 If no, please describe challenges faced in enacting the related ordinance(s).
+The City has a serious problem in all of its neighborhoods with property owners not maintaining their property.
 These issues include overgrown grass and weeds, junked motor vehicles, trash and garbage, broken windows, and failure to properly maintain sidewalks and driveways.
 Under the current State law, there is no authority that will allow Municipal Building Inspectors and City Police Officers to issue citations for the external violations and nuisances listed herein.
 The adoption of this ordinance will allow on the spot citations for these violations, which will hopefully make property owners clean up and maintain their property.
 This will improve the appearance of the neighborhoods.
-(2015) SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
+(2015) SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 The City has not yet taken this initiative under consideration.
-The City of Clarksburg was engrossed in a long drawn-out dispute with the WV State Fire Commission regarding Code Enforcement and the state building codes that were properly adopted.
+The City of Clarksburg was engrossed in a long-drawn-out dispute with the WV State Fire Commission regarding Code Enforcement and the state building codes that were properly adopted.
 With the ongoing dispute, the City did not pursue enacting this ordinance until resolved.
 Now that the matter has been resolved, the City may consider enacting this ordinance in 2017.
 (2016) The City adopted a Property Maintenance Standard Ordinance and we are assessing how the same will work in conjunction with the above.
 (2017) LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.